TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-As we can see, we have a table that looks quite interesting, the users table, so let's see its contents:
+As we can see, we have a table that looks quite interesting, the `users table`, so let's see its contents:

 <br />